libratbag/libratbag/doc/dbus.rst

         Provides the object paths of all LEDs in this profile, see :ref:`led`.

+.. attribute:: ReportRate

+        :type: u
+        :flags: read-write, mutable

+        uint for the report rate in Hz assigned to this profile.
+This rate must be one of those listed in :attr:`ReportRates`.

+.. attribute:: ReportRates

+        :type: au
+        :flags: read-write, constant

+        A list of permitted report rates.
+Values in this list may be used in the :attr:`ReportRate` property.
+This list is always sorted ascending, the lowest report rate is the first item in the list.

+        This list may be empty if the device does not support reading and/or writing to resolutions.

 .. function:: SetActive() → ()

         Set this profile to be the active profile